Pretty Boy Floyd: Popular portrayals

 Woody Guthrie wrote a protest song romanticizing Floyd's life in 1939 called "Pretty Boy Floyd" which recounted Floyd's supposed generosity to the poor.
 It compared foreclosing bankers to outlaws, calling both actions robbery.
 Guthrie's song has been subsequently covered by many recording artists.

+The hip-hop song 'The Message' by Grandmaster Flash and the Furious Five contains the lyric: "Now you're unemployed, all null and void, Walking round like you're Pretty Boy Floyd, Turned stick-up kid, but look what you done did, Got sent up for a eight-year bid."

 Dick Tracy's adversary Flattop Jones was based on Pretty Boy Floyd.
 Flattop claims to be a freelancer from the "Crookston Hills", a parody of Cookson Hills in Oklahoma, and the comic strip refers to Flattop's involvement in the Kansas City Massacre.

 Several films have been made about Floyd: